What is SEO?

-They are getting smarter but they still need help to know what is what.
-This is why optimizing your website will result in better search engine crawl results because your website can be indexed and displayed in the search results.
+They are getting smarter.
+However, they still need help to know what is what.
+Optimizing your website will result in better search engine crawl results.
+This is because your website can be indexed and therefore displayed in online search results.

 Search Engine Essential Knowledge

 Search engines crawl your website for answers.
 They scour and read billions and billions of pages of content and they evaluate even more factors.
 They do this to determine the most relevant content that is most likely to answer a search query.
 Search engines do this by crawling and indexing all of the available content posted on the Internet.
 This means every web page, PDF, image, video and so on.